echemdb/svgdigitizer/doc/workflow.md

 # Digitizing plots for echemdb

 This step by step tutorial explains how to digitize plots commonly found in electrochemical research papers (e.g. cyclic voltammograms) for the [echemdb/website](https://github.com/echemdb/website) project.
 In this example a cyclic voltammogram is digitized.
-A plot is provided in Figure 2a in the [publication example](files/mustermann_2021_svgdigitizer_1/mustermann_2021_svgdigitizer_1.pdf).
+A plot is provided in Figure 2a in the {download}`./files/mustermann_2021_svgdigitizer_1/mustermann_2021_svgdigitizer_1.pdf  <publication example>`.

 [<img src="sample_data_2.png" width="450"/>](sample_data_2.png)